matteopilz/OpenMS-website/content/en/about.md

 ## Sponsors

-openms receives direct funding from the following sources:
+OpenMS receives direct funding from the following sources:
 {{< sponsors >}}

 ## Institutional Partners

-Institutional Partners are organizations that support the project by employing people that contribute to openms as part of their job.
+Institutional Partners are organizations that support the project by employing people that contribute to OpenMS as part of their job.
 Current Institutional Partners include:

 - UC Berkeley (Stéfan van der Walt, Sebastian Berg, Ross Barnowski)
 - Quansight (Ralf Gommers, Melissa Weber Mendonça, Mars Lee, Matti Picus, Pearu Peterson)